Sightseeing in Manchester

 There is an array of spas to choose from for a day of luxurious pampering including Le Petit Spa in Piccadilly and The Lowry Hotel Spa whose clientele includes Jennifer Lopez and Madonna when they come to town.

 For intimate and fine dining visit The French Restaurant in The Midland Hotel (without doubt one of the most romantic restaurants in Manchester) which serves exquisite French cuisine with a twist of British influence.

 Top Tips for Manchester

-Music lovers visit Manchester in October where the City Festival features many up and coming new bands.
+Music lovers should visit Manchester in October when the City Festival features many up and coming new bands.